I Swap Out a Larger Irish Guitar for a Smaller More Comfortable One… I Review the Lowden S-50

 Redwoods making the trip downriver to the sawmills.

-Submerged in anaerobic conditions for decades, perhaps some for a century, the sunken Redwood logs would undergo physical change.
-While submerged,Sinker Redwood logs absorb water, which, over time, leads to compression of the wood fibers.
-Submersion can enhance the grain density of redwood.
-Logs that had sunk and remained submerged tended to have very tight grain patterns due to the slow-growing nature of the old growth trees from which they came.
-While submerged, the Sinker Redwood absorbed minerals from the surrounding water, which changed its color.
+Submerged in anaerobic (oxygen-deprived) conditions for decades, perhaps some for a century, the sunken Redwood logs would undergo physical change.
+While submerged, Sinker Redwood logs absorb water, which, over time, leads to compression of the wood fibers enhancing the grain density.
+Also, logs that sank and remained submerged tended to have very tight grain patterns simply due to the slow-growing nature of the old growth trees from which they came.
+In addition, while submerged, the Sinker Redwood absorbed minerals from the surrounding water, which changed its color.
 The wood often took on rich, darker hues, ranging from deep reddish-brown to even greenish or purplish streaks, depending on the minerals present in the river water.

 Sinker Redwood embedded in the river bottom in Northern California

-Over time, submersion in water leads to a breakdown of the wood’s structural components, lignin and cellulose, particularly in the outer layers.
-The cold and anaerobic (oxygen-deprived) conditions underwater slowed this breakdown process, allowing the core wood to remain structurally sound while developing unique tonal characteristics.
+Over time, submersion in water also leads to a breakdown of the wood’s structural components, lignin and cellulose, particularly in the outer layers.
+The cold and anaerobic conditions underwater slowed this breakdown process, allowing the core wood to remain structurally sound while developing unique tonal characteristics.
 This slight degradation can contribute to a smoother resonance when used in guitars, often resulting in warmer and more responsive sound.

 Recovery of Sinker Redwood from rivers and estuaries in Northern California

 Many years later at the close of the twentieth century entrepreneurs discovered and began recovering sunken Redwood logs from the rivers and estuaries in Northern California.
-Only the logs that had not rotted were of value, so recovery is a tedious and expensive process.
+Only the logs that had not rotted were of value, so recovery is a tedious, risky and expensive process.
 Since old growth redwood was so rare, the thinking was this recovered wood would have value in end-uses such as fine furniture, paneling, sculptures.
 Also as a function of its appearance and tonal properties, custom guitar builders and boutique luthiers adopted Sinker Redwood for high-end musical instruments.

 Luthiers discovered the wonderful properties of Sinker Redwood tops in the early 2000’s.